milanfort/frontend-nanodegree-mobile-portfolio/README.md

 and performing the size changes in batch

 As a result, the time required to resize pizzas decreased from initial ca. 160ms to under 1ms.

+## Final Note

+Please note that we made no attempt to improve the sub-par code quality of the provided code base.
+The only thing we focused on in this assignment was to fix the performance issues and optimize the web site, as discussed above.